Second Battle of Deep Bottom

-The Second Battle of Deep Bottom, also known as Fussell's Mill (particularly in the South), New Market Road, Bailey's Creek, Charles City Road, or White's Tavern was fought August 14–20, 1864, at Deep Bottom in Henrico County, Virginia, during the Richmond-Petersburg Campaign (Siege of Petersburg) of the American Civil War.
+The Second Battle of Deep Bottom, also known as Fussell's Mill (particularly in the South), New Market Road, Bailey's Creek, Charles City Road, or White's Tavern, was fought August 14–20, 1864, at Deep Bottom in Henrico County, Virginia, during the Richmond-Petersburg Campaign (Siege of Petersburg) of the American Civil War.

-During the night of August 13–14, a force under the command of Maj.
-Gen. Winfield S. Hancock crossed the James River at Deep Bottom to threaten Richmond and attract Confederate forces away from the Petersburg, Virginia, trenches and the Shenandoah Valley.
+During the night of August 13–14, a force under the command of Major General.
+Winfield Scott Hancock crossed the James River from the south at Deep Bottom to threaten Richmond and attract Confederate forces away from the Petersburg, Virginia, trenches and the Shenandoah Valley.

 On August 14, the X Corps closed on New Market Heights while the II Corps extended the Federal line to the right along Bailey's Creek.
-During the night, the X Corps was moved to the right flank of the Union line near Fussell's Mill.
+During the night, the X Corps was moved to the right flank of the Union line near Fussell's Mill and Charles City Road.
 On August 16, Union assaults near the mill were initially successful, but Confederate counterattacks drove the Federals back.

 After days of indecisive skirmishing, the Federals returned to the south side of the James on the night of August 20.
-The Confederates achieved their objective of driving back the Union threat, but at a cost of diluting their forces as the Union had hoped.
+The Confederates achieved their objective of driving back the Union threat, but at a cost of diluting their forces, the result the Union wanted.

 Background

-Deep Bottom is the colloquial name for an area of the James River in Henrico County 11 mi southeast of Richmond, Virginia, at a horseshoe-shaped bend in the river known as Jones Neck.
+Deep Bottom is the colloquial name for an area of the James River in Henrico County 11 mi southeast of Richmond, Virginia, on the north side at a horseshoe-shaped bend in the river known as Jones Neck.
 It was so-named because of the depth of the river bottom at that point.
 It was a convenient crossing point from the Bermuda Hundred area on the south side of the river.

 Lt.
-Gen. Ulysses S. Grant began a siege of the city of Petersburg, Virginia, after initial assaults on the Confederate lines, June 15–18, 1864, failed to break through.
+General Ulysses S. Grant began a siege of the city of Petersburg, Virginia, after initial assaults on the Confederate lines, June 15–18, 1864, failed to break through.
 While Union cavalry conducted the Wilson-Kautz Raid (June 22 – July 1) in an attempt to cut the railroad lines leading into Petersburg, Grant and his generals planned a renewed assault on the Petersburg fortifications.

 In the First Battle of Deep Bottom, July 27–29, Grant sent a force under Maj.
 Gens.
 Winfield S. Hancock and Philip H. Sheridan on an expedition threatening Richmond and its railroads, intending to attract Confederate troops away from the Petersburg defensive line.
 The Union infantry and cavalry force was unable to break through the Confederate fortifications at Bailey's Creek and Fussell's Mill and was withdrawn, but it achieved its desired effect of momentarily reducing Confederate strength at Petersburg.
-The planned attack on the fortifications went ahead on July 30, but the resulting Battle of the Crater was an embarrassing Union defeat, a fiasco of mismanaged resources by Grant's subordinates at a heavy cost in casualties.
+The planned attack on the fortifications went ahead on July 30, but the resulting Battle of the Crater was an embarrassing Union defeat, a fiasco of mismanaged resources by Grant's subordinates at a steep cost in casualties.